zaiisao/Documentation/en/Video/start_call_android.md

 ### Integrate the SDK

-Choose either of the following methods to integrate the Agora SDK into your project.
+Choose either of the following methods to integrate the Agora Video SDK into your project.

 **Method 1: Automatically integrate the SDK with JCenter**